-Cause: Given the daily responsibilities of management, the resources of time and training necessary to prepare the District's financial statements in accordance with generally accepted accounting principles are not available.
+Board prior to the audit do not contain all the information required by generally training necessary to prepare the District's financial statements in accordance with generally accepted accounting principles are not available.
 As a result, the District has chosen to contract with Eide Bailly LLP to prepare the financial statements.
 This circumstance is not unusual in an organization of this size, due to time constraints of management and costs associated with compliance of the standards.